evert/evert.github.com/_posts/2014/2014-06-24-promises-in-php.md

 time to fully grasp promises up to a point where I was comfortable writing an implementation.

-So dispite being interested in the pattern, it took a while for me to find a use-case where it actually made sense to deploy it.
+So despite being interested in the pattern, it took a while for me to find a use-case where it actually made sense to deploy it.

 Recently I was tasked to write a client for a webservice that would require:

 1. Lots and lots of HTTP request for many users.
 2. Some of which were _required_ to happen in a specific order.
-3. Others could happen in paralel.
+3. Others could happen in parallel.

 Using Promises was absolutely ideal here, and a lot of fun.
 So I added it to the sabre/event library.